Career Bridge Research Grant

 Important Details

-- $80,000 to support salary and research activities for up to two years for mid-career pediatric dermatologists
+• $80,000 to support salary and research activities over two years for mid-career pediatric dermatologists

 Dawn Siegel, MD